enzofrancescaHM/RoomXRNative/readme.md

 - [FIX] paths dont move in sync at all, stay in place.
 - give possibility to hide miniature preview of other partecipants by touching it
 - [FIX] hide pointer after a clearscreen
+- [FIX] blend mode to srcOver
+- [FIX] dynamic interface with better buttons
+- [FIX] manage difference between screenshot , images and decals
+- [FIX] manage the correct exit from glasses, deleting pointers and other stuff

 ## Changelist: